TUDelft-books/CSBB-textbook/book/Quarter2/Week2_4.md

 ### Group

-Submit draft of data management plan
+Submit a draft of the data management plan

 ### Individual